AhmadAL-Quraan/audio-downloader-script/README.md

 Script Details

     Input: The script requires a single argument: the URL of the media to be downloaded.
-    Output Directory: By default, the audio files will be saved to /home/your_username/Music.
+    Output Directory: By default, the audio files will be saved to /home/(your_username)/Music.
 You can modify the OUTPUT_DIR variable in the script to change this location.
     Output File Naming: The output file will be named based on the title of the media and its extension, as specified by the OUTPUT_FILE pattern.

+    Important NOte: Don't forget to modify the your_username with your actual username path.

 Example